Managed GPU support requires Gigantum Desktop >=0.5.9 or Gigantum CLI >=0.15 to work.

 docker-machine create --driver amazonec2 \ --amazonec2-ami ami-0ac019f4fcb7cb7e6 \ --amazonec2-instance-type p2.xlarge \ --amazonec2-region us-east-1 \ gigantum-server

-As described in the full article, Docker Machine can be used with many providers, but note that not all providers have GPUs available.
+As described in the full article, Docker Machine can be used with many providers, but not all providers have GPUs available.
 See the Docker Machine Driver documentation for details.
 Note also that some providers (such as Google Cloud Platform, aka GCP) do not provide default instance types with GPUs.
 While there are several approaches to dealing with this, the simplest will be to use the GCP console manaually (more tips on using GPUs with a service like GCP are below).

 Once your server is running, you can connect to it with